amalieshi/Academic-Portfolio/README.md

 ### System Pharmacology ###
 ### System Bioengineering 2 Homework Submission ###
 ### Miscellaneous Project Work, Posters, R21 Grant Submission, and Research Abstract ###

+This page will eventually migrated into my personal website with a section describing the details of each projects.
+Stay in tune!